How Medical Marijuana Affects Inflammation: COX-2, Cytokines, and What the Research Shows

 But NSAIDs come with significant limitations:

-• GI toxicity: Long-term NSAID use causes gastric ulcers and GI bleeding.
-An estimated 16,500 deaths per year in the US are attributed to NSAID-related GI complications.
+- GI toxicity: Long-term NSAID use causes gastric ulcers and GI bleeding, and NSAID-related GI complications contribute to thousands of hospitalizations and deaths each year in the United States.

 Cytokine Modulation: TNF-alpha, IL-6, and the Inflammatory Cascade